Minimal Distance of Propositional Models: Preliminaries

-An assignment~$m$ satisfies the constraint $R(x_1,\ldots ,x_n)$ if $(m(x_1), \ldots , m(x_n))\in R$ holds.
-It satisfies the formula~$\varphi$ if it satisfies all of its atoms; $m$ is said to be a model or solution of~$\varphi$ in this case.
+An assignment~$m$ satisfies a constraint $R(x_1,\ldots ,x_n)$ if $(m(x_1), \ldots , m(x_n))\in R$ holds.
+It satisfies the formula~$\varphi$ if it satisfies all its atoms; $m$ is said to be a \emph{model} or \emph{solution} of~$\varphi$ in this case.
 We use $[\varphi]$ to denote the set of models of~$\varphi$.
-Note that $[\varphi]$ represents a Boolean relation.
+For a term~$t$, $[t]$ is the set of assignments for which $t$ evaluates to~$1$.
+Note that $[\varphi]$ and $[t]$ represent Boolean relations.
+If the variables of~$\varphi$ are not explicitly enumerated in parentheses as parameters, they are implicitly considered to be ordered lexicographically.
 In sets of relations represented this way we usually omit the brackets.
 A \emph{literal} is a variable~$v$, or its negation~$\neg v$.
-Assignments~$m$ are extended to literals by defining $m(\neg v)=1-m(v)$.
+Assignments are extended to literals by defining $m(\neg v)=1-m(v)$.

+Table~\ref{tab:funrel} defines Boolean functions and relations needed later on, in particular exclusive or $[x \oplus y]$, not-all-equal $\nae^3$, $k$-ary disjunction $\bor^k$, and $k$-ary negated conjunction $\nand^k$.

 Throughout the text we refer to different types of Boolean constraint relations following Schaefer's terminology~\cite{Schaefer-78} (see also the monograph~\cite{CreignouKS-01} and the survey~\cite{BoehlerCRV-04}).
-A Boolean relation~$R$ is \begin{inparaenum}[(1)] \item \emph{$1$-valid} if $1 \cdots 1 \in R$ and it is \emph{$0$-valid} if $0 \cdots 0 \in R$, \item \emph{Horn} (\emph{dual Horn}) if~$R$ can be represented by a formula in conjunctive normal form (CNF) having at most one unnegated (negated) variable in each clause, \item \emph{monotone} if it is both Horn and dual Horn, \item \emph{bijunctive} if it can be represented by a CNF having at most two variables in each clause, \item \emph{affine} if it can be represented by an affine system of equations $Ax=b$ over~$\ZZ_2$, \item \emph{complementive} if for each $m \in R$ also $\cmpl m \in R$. \end{inparaenum} A set~$\Gamma$ of Boolean relations is called $0$-valid ($1$-valid, Horn, dual Horn, monotone, affine, bijunctive, complementive) if \emph{every} relation in~$\Gamma$ is $0$-valid ($1$-valid, Horn, dual Horn, monotone, affine, bijunctive, complementive).
+A Boolean relation~$R$ is \begin{inparaenum}[(1)] \item \emph{$1$-valid} if $1 \cdots 1 \in R$ and \emph{$0$-valid} if $0 \cdots 0 \in R$, \item \emph{Horn} (\emph{dual Horn}) if~$R$ can be represented by a formula in conjunctive normal form (CNF) with at most one unnegated (negated) variable per clause, \item \emph{monotone} if it is both Horn and dual Horn, \item \emph{bijunctive} if it can be represented by a CNF formula with at most two literals per clause, \item \emph{affine} if it can be represented by an affine system of equations $A x = b$ over~$\ZZ_2$, \item \emph{complementive} if for each $m \in R$ also $\cmpl m \in R$, \item \emph{implicative hitting set-bounded$+$} with bound~$k$ (denoted by $\IHSBp k$) if~$R$ can be represented by a CNF formula with clauses of the form $(x_1 \lor \cdots \lor x_k)$, $(\neg x \lor y)$, $x$, and~$\neg x$, \item \emph{implicative hitting set-bounded$-$} with bound~$k$ (denoted by $\IHSBm k$) if~$R$ can be represented by a CNF formula with clauses of the form $(\neg x_1 \lor \cdots \lor \neg x_k)$, $(\neg x \lor y)$, $x$, and~$\neg x$. \end{inparaenum} A set~$\Gamma$ of Boolean relations is called $0$-valid ($1$-valid, Horn, dual Horn, monotone, affine, bijunctive, complementive, $\IHSBp k$, $\IHSBm k$) if \emph{every} relation in~$\Gamma$ is $0$-valid ($1$-valid, Horn, dual Horn, monotone, affine, bijunctive, complementive, $\IHSBp k$, $\IHSBm k$).